-KEY REQUIREMENTS (new this year) section highlights important USDA FNS, MDHHS, and/or MFF guidelines and requirements that apply to ALL aspects of your SNAP-Ed program.
+KEY REQUIREMENTS section highlights important USDA FNS, MDHHS, and/or MFF guidelines and requirements that apply to ALL aspects of your SNAP-Ed program.
 This section should be referenced FIRST when you begin SNAP-Ed program planning and implementation and when determining if activities and expenses will meet criteria for reimbursement.